jwyang/JULE-Caffe/README.md

 ### Dependencies

-1. [CUDA] (https://developer.nvidia.com/cuda-toolkit).
+1. [CUDA](https://developer.nvidia.com/cuda-toolkit).
 Install CUDA on your PC.
 I used CUDA 7.5, but it should also work to use new versions.

-2. [Visual Studio] (https://www.visualstudio.com/downloads/).
+2. [Visual Studio](https://www.visualstudio.com/downloads/).
 It is flexible to use various version of VS. I used VS2013 in my experiments.

-3. Third Party.
-Caffe depends on several third-party libraries, including hdf5, boost, gflag, opencv, glog, to name a few. [happynear](https://github.com/happynear) has provided the compiled libraties at [Caffe] (https://github.com/happynear/caffe-windows).
+3. [Third Party]().
+Caffe depends on several third-party libraries, including hdf5, boost, gflag, opencv, glog, to name a few. [happynear](https://github.com/happynear) has provided the compiled libraties at [Caffe-Windows] (https://github.com/happynear/caffe-windows).
 Download those libraries and place them in the root folder, then add the ./3rdparty/bin folder to your environment variable PATH.
+Please ensure that these libraries has the same dependency on CUDA to your project.

-### Run the code
+### Steps to run the code

-1.
+1. Open ./buildVS2013/MainBuilder.sln using Visual Studio.
+Ideally, you will see 11 projects in one solution.
+Among them, you will mainly use caffelib and caffe_unsupervised to reproduce the results in our paper.
+However, the projects might crash because of different version of CUDA you are using.
+In this case, change the CUDA version in vcxproj file of each project.

+2.

 ### Datasets